sahil0984/codepath-GroupProject/README.md

 ### FIND
 A user should be able to:
  - See people interested to carpool using the same company email domain name
- - Existing carpool groups in the company
+ - See existing carpool groups in the company
- - xxxx

 ### USER ACTIVITY
 A user should be able to: